JinHao-L/portfolio/README.md

 # Tech Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This tech portfolio is a personal project to showcase my experiences & technical projects.
+It is built using React and styled-components.